Skip to content

 What age is a good starting point for an offshore trip in Key West?

 Most captains and parents find that 14 is a practical minimum for full-day offshore.
 It’s a long, physically active day on open water with moderate chop.
 Younger teens do well on half-day inshore or reef trips, which are shorter and calmer.
+A teen who has done an inshore trip before and wants more is ready for offshore.

 Do teens need a fishing license in Florida?